keu/docs/learn/marquez.md

 ## Step 5: Create your DAGs

-For this tutorial you will create two DAGs to generate and interpret lineage data.
+For this tutorial you will create two DAGs to generate and interpret lineage metadata.

 1. In your Astro project `dags` folder, create a new file called `lineage-combine.py`.
 Paste the following code into the file: